acquiredcom/components-examples/README.md

 Follow these steps:

-1. Firstly, clone the repository
+1. The first step is to clone the repository.

 ```bash
 git clone git@github.com:acquired/components-examples.git
 ```

-2. Navigate to the the repository
+2. Navigate to the the repository.

 ```bash
 cd components-example